kbroman/steps2rr/pages/scripts.md

 ---

-The most basic aspect of reproducible research is that everything you do (convert data files, clean data, analyse data) should be accomplished via _code_.
+The most basic aspect of reproducible research is that everything you do (convert data files, clean data, analyze data) should be accomplished via _code_.
 Pointing and clicking, and copy-paste, are not reproducible.

 - Ideally, **get the data in the most-raw form** possible.
-And get any/all data and metadata possible.
+And get any/all data and meta data possible.
 And keep track of the _provenance_ of all data files.
 (You don't want to be asking, &ldquo;Where did these microarray annotations come from?&rdquo;)